stackb/buildkube/README.md

 ## INSTRUCTIONS

 1. Clone this repository
-2. Edit the `WORKSPACE` file `k8s_deploy` rule to point to your kubernetes cluster (should match `$ kubectl config current-context`)
+2. Edit the `WORKSPACE` file `k8s_defaults` rule to point to your kubernetes cluster (should match `$ kubectl config current-context`)
-3. Build and deploy an implementation, for example: `$ (cd farm/ && make install)`
+3. Build and deploy an implementation: for example: `$ (cd farm/ && make install)`
 4. In a separate terminal, establish port-forwarding to the server implementation `$ (cd farm/ && make port-forward)`